 What follows is an overview of the requirements for graduate degrees in the Linguistics Program.
 These requirements are laid out in full in the program's handbook.
-Please address email inquiries concerning admission to the graduate program to either the director of the graduate program, Alan Munn, or to the program’s graduate secretary.
+Please address email inquiries concerning admission to the graduate program to either the director of the graduate program, Suzanne Wagner, or to the program’s graduate secretary.

 Admission to the M.A. program.
 Applicants should have completed at least an introductory course in linguistics.
 Students with an otherwise appropriate background may be provisionally admitted without this, but they must then enroll in LIN 401.